 Blue Sky Retreat Center at the Historic San Geronimo Lodge is a historic property that was built in 1925. “… a signature New Mexico style adobe construction with a chili pepper-shaped swimming pool, a hot tub, a meditation path, a garden and a labyrinth.
 It has been a farm house, a sanatorium, a boarding school and now a bed & breakfast and a retreat center.
 The San Geronimo Lodge was built in the style of a Grand Lodge, with vast common rooms high ceiling with traditional vigas, rambling verandas and winding portals-all situated on the 3.5 acres of natural serenity.
 Fruit tree abound the banks of the Acequia Madre which rambles through the grounds and many miles of the Carson National Forest are just a short walk away.
 Built in native adobe, the San Geronimo Lodge truly offers the best of both worlds – historic ambiance and charm with all the comfort and convenience of modern day accommodations.”
 Choose from private rooms, doubles, or triples.
 Please note this is a quirky, rustic lodge with some imperfections, and also very charming!
-ANNNND this just in – they are building a YURT for yoga!
-Fingers crossed this is completed by the time we retreat in June.
+ANNNND this just in – they have built a YURT for yoga!

 What is included:

 - Four nights at Blue Sky Retreat (single, double, triple guest rooms available)

 - Most meals included – Plant-based, home-cooked goodness (except for meals during excursions as noted below)

 - Coffee / Tea / fresh juices during breakfast

 - Daily yoga practice (Vinyasa, Slow flow, Yoga Nidra)